Sensitivity to longitudinal vector boson scattering and doubly-charged Higgs boson production in $\mathbf{W^\pm W^\pm jj}$ at future hadron colliders: Conclusions

 \section{Conclusions}

-Cross section measurements of the polarized scattering of same-sign \ssWWVBS~production using the leptonic decay mode at a future high energy $pp$ collider with an integrated luminosity of 30 ab$^{-1}$ should be possible with a relative precision around 39\% at $\sqrt{s} = 27$~TeV, 22\% at $\sqrt{s} = 50$~TeV and 17\% at $\sqrt{s} = 100$~TeV for the purely longitudinal contribution and better for the other contributions.
+Cross section measurements of the polarized scattering of same-sign \ssWWVBS~production using the leptonic decay mode at a future high energy $pp$ collider with an integrated luminosity of 30 ab$^{-1}$ should be possible with a relative precision of around 22\% at $\sqrt{s} = 27$~TeV, 21\% at $\sqrt{s} = 50$~TeV and 15\% at $\sqrt{s} = 100$~TeV for the purely longitudinal contribution and better for the other contributions.
+An interpretation of the results in the context of the Georgi-Machacek model yields expected exclusion limits on the $s_H$ parameter as a function of $m_{H^{\pm\pm}_5}$.
+In general, for the 50 TeV and 100 TeV center of mass energies, $s_H$ parameter values greater than 0.14-0.25 are expected to be excluded with the results limited by the number of MC events available for this study.

+The effects of NLO EW corrections are not considered for the \ssWWVBS~production.
+The effects of theoretical systematic uncertainties are taken into account, while detector-specific experimental uncertainties are not included and the systematic uncertainties due to the limited number of MC events are not negligible.
+The baseline FCC-hh detector parameterization within the Delphes framework is used and a conservative event selection is employed to mitigate the impact from pile-up and detector-specific background processes which are not incorporated in this study.